 - Store uncovered day 1.
 Enjoy the crust which remains good for the first day and place the cut side down to stop the crumb from drying out.

 - Store in an airtight container on days 4-5.
-Now you need to store in a breadbox or airtight container.
+Now you need to store it in a breadbox or airtight container.
 It will become soft but will prevent it from becoming too hard.

 - If you’ve still got bread left, you can tear it up and make croutons and breadcrumbs or you can slice and put in the freezer.
+See my post what to do with failed bread for more ideas.

 Follow these tips which should also help to keep the bread at its best: